syncfusion-content/wpf-docs/wpf/Docking/Dock-Hints.md

 ![DragProvider with 4 dock hints](Dock-hints-images/dock-hints-4.png)

-## Functionalities of the DockHints
+### Dock to document window

-User can document the dragged window with the existing tab group through the center dock hint.
-New Tab group can be created at any sides(left, top, right and bottom) through the hints which is adjacent to the center dock hint.
-Dragged window can be docked at any side using the hints which is outer side of the drag provider.
+1. User can document the dragged window with the existing tab group through the center dock hint.
+2. New Tab group can be created at any sides(left, top, right and bottom) through the hints which is adjacent to the center dock hint.
+3. Dragged window can be docked at any side using the hints which is outer side of the drag provider.

 ![Document area dock hints functionality](Dock-hints-images/dock-hints-8-functionality.png)

+### Dock to normal window

-Using center dock hint, dragged window can be docked in the existing dock window.
-Also the window can be docked to any side of the targeted window through the outer side of the drag provider.
+1. Using center dock hint, dragged window can be added as a tab to existing dock window.
+2. Also the window can be docked to any side of the targeted window through the outer side of the drag provider.

 ![Dock area dock hints functionality](Dock-hints-images/dock-hints-4-functionality.png)